 Outcome.
 This task will lead for the first time (to our knowledge) to estimate the degree of structural polydispersity within a given prion strain or field isolate.
 The measurement of IR spectra of each individual assembly obtained by NanoIR spectroscopy associated to a statistical analysis will lead the calculation of the IR spectrum-variance which will constitute a direct parameter of the heterogeneity in PrPSc subassemblies.

+Synergetic outcome: Identification of number of species that should be include in the model building and kinetic modeling and if possible their phylogeny

 Subtask 1.2.2: Structural heterogeneity of the oligomeric elementary subunit suPrP